Testing for Changes in Kendall's Tau: Introduction

 \section{Introduction}

-The problem of detecting changes in the distribution of sequential observations has a long history in statistics, see e.g.~\citet{csorgo:horvath:1997}.
-However, particularly detecting changes in the dependence structure of multivariate time series has just recently attracted the focus of statistical research \citep{galeano:pena:2007, aue:2009, kao:trapani:urga:2011, quessy:said:favre:2013}.

-The authors' interest in the field originates in the economic data analyses.
-For risk management and portfolio optimization the dependence between financial asset prices is of enormous importance.
+For risk management and portfolio optimization, the dependence between financial asset prices is of enormous importance.
 It is often assumed to be constant over the observed time period, which is a simplifying assumption that is evidently violated for longer observation periods.
 For good statistical modeling and successful decision making it is essential to detect changes in the association of financial price processes and, within reasonable time frames, re-estimate the correlation parameters.
-Particularly, in times of global financial crises, the price processes of most financial assets tend to be highly dependent, united in their common downward trend, causing the hedging powers of investment diversification to cease --- an effect, for which the term \emph{diversification meltdown} has been coined \citep{campbell:forbes:koedijk:kofman:2003}.
+Particularly, in times of global financial crises, the price processes of most financial assets tend to be highly dependent, united in their common downward trend, causing the hedging powers of investment diversification to cease --- an effect for which the term \emph{diversification meltdown} has been coined.

+The problem of detecting changes in the distribution of sequential observations has a long history in statistics, see e.g.~\citet{csorgo:horvath:1997}.
+However, particularly detecting changes in the dependence structure of multivariate time series has attracted the focus of statistical research only recently.
+Examples for such detection procedures are \citet{loretan:phillips:1994}, who test for covariance stationarity of a possibly heavy-tailed time series, \citet{giacomini:hardle:spokoiny:2009}, who consider tests for homogeneity of time-varying copulae, \citet{aue:2009}, who propose a test for a constant covariance matrix, and \citet{wied:kraemer:dehling:2011}, who suggest a change-point test for correlations between two random variables based on Pearson's correlation coefficient.

-Recently, \citet*{wied:kraemer:dehling:2011} proposed a test for change in correlation based on Pearson's moment correlation.
-We recommend to use the rank correlation measure that is known as Kendall's tau instead of Pearson's correlation coefficient because it is almost as efficient as the moment correlation at normality, but is significantly more efficient at heavy-tailed distributions.
+With this paper, we want to contribute to the literature by proposing a new test for constant Kendall's tau that can be applied to dependent series.
+We recommend to use the rank correlation measure Kendall's tau instead of Pearson's correlation coefficient because it is almost as efficient as the moment correlation at normality, but is significantly more efficient at heavy-tailed distributions.
 For details see Section \ref{sec:props}.
+This issue is very important in finance and economics, where many key variables, including financial returns and foreign exchange rates, are commonly known to be heavy-tailed.